herreraja/herreraja.github.io/_posts/2020-05-24-never-a-mvp.md

 ## Feedback

-`Feedback is quite important` if we are aiming for a well-polished app.
-The feedback helped a lot but if I had to highlight:
+Feedback is quite important if we are aiming for a well-polished app.
+The `feedback helped a lot` but if I had to highlight:

 - UI and UX design: before feedback, my app looked like an Android app from 2012.
 Also, my app had a lot of redundant buttons which I removed so the experience is much better.

 ![feedback](/img/posts/post-23052020-compare.png "Design comparison")
 *(before and after)*

-- Content: my app is for Spanish speakers to improve their English however I received feedback about the content was too advanced and I needed to add content more focused on beginners.
+- Content: my app is for Spanish speakers who want to improve their English however I received feedback about the content was too advanced and I needed to add content more focused on beginners.

 ## Future improvements